tameravci/jekyll-now/_posts/2020-05-08-How-to-clean-your-white-sneakers.md

   - life
 comments: true
 ---
-Make white sneakers great again
+Make white sneakers great again!.. but how?

 Nothing can replace a slick looking white pair of sneakers.
 Often times, they are a cornerstone of a great outfit but even when they don't, they still go well with most of the outfits.